notmyname/swift/doc/source/deployment_guide.rst

 background daemons.

-For more information specific to the configuration of Swift's wsgi servers with paste deploy see :ref:`general-server-configuration`
+For more information specific to the configuration of Swift's wsgi servers with paste deploy see :ref:`general-server-configuration`.

 Configuration for servers and daemons can be expressed together in the same file for each type of server, or separately.
 If a required section for the service trying to start is missing there will be an error.
 The sections not used by the service are ignored.

 Consider the example of an object storage node.
-By convention configuration for the object-server, object-updater, object-replicator, and object-auditor exist in a single file ``/etc/swift/object-server.conf``::
+By convention, configuration for the object-server, object-updater, object-replicator, and object-auditor exist in a single file ``/etc/swift/object-server.conf``::